Learning French Words Through Etymology and Mnemonics

 Author Biography and Contact

 I have a Ph.D. in Chemistry and M.A. in Philosophy.
-I have taught myself linguistics with an emphasis on morphology and phonology, and have learned to read in multiple European languages.
+I have taught myself linguistics with an emphasis on morphological and phonological changes in the history of Romance languages, and have learned to read in multiple European languages.
 Please contact me by email to email@example.com or by filling the form with comments or corrections.